BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 1. How does it get exported for use?
 2. How is the component created?
-3. How am I able to use the props/attributes availiable in this component?
+3. How am I able to use the props/attributes available in this component?
 4. How is it possible to declare this component in 3 different ways?